mobizt/Firebase-ESP32/README.md

 Firebase's update functions used to pach or update new or existing database path.

-These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (string)
+These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object and string)

 If any key provided in JSON object was not existed at defined database path, new key will be created.